michalchrzastek/Budget-Monitor/README.md

 ## Why?
 There is a number of budget monitor like apps, but appart of some requiring to register or to share personal and bank details, I just wanted to build my own :)

+## Plans for the future:
+Dependency on Bootstrap 4.5.
+Once version 5 is released, will update this app.
+This also links with removal of jQuery and elimination of FontAwesome in favour of default Bootstrap icons.
+Also dependency on Tempus-Dominus, (date picker) and BSMultiSelect (tag filter).
+All mentioned are used in the app via cdn.

 ## Instalation instructions (for Mac):
 Prerequisite: Python3.6 (minimum), check your version: python3 --version